 San Diego-based Kid Pointz is a site dedicated to helping parents tackle behavior issues with ease.
 I am impressed by the selection of free printables including reward charts, chore charts, potty training charts and more.

-Kid Pointz also has an impressive advisory board that has written a number of articles about a important parenting topics.
+Kid Pointz also has an impressive advisory board that has written a number of articles about important parenting topics.
 I had the opportunity to ask Martin Goodman, founder of Kid Pointz, a few questions about why he started Kid Pointz, the benefits of using reward charts, and a little bit about his life in San Diego.

 The obvious question: What made you decide to start Kid Pointz?